 You’ll typically need good to excellent credit to qualify for a personal loan — a good credit score is usually considered to be 700 or higher.

-However, there are also several lenders that offer personal loans for bad credit.
+But several lenders offer personal loans for bad credit.
 While these loans tend to have higher interest rates compared to good credit loans, they’ll most likely be much lower than what you’d pay with a predatory lender.

 If you decide to take out a personal loan, be sure to consider as many lenders as possible to find the right loan for your needs.
 Credible makes this easy: You can compare your prequalified rates from our vetted partner lenders below in just two minutes — without affecting your credit.